Poetics (Aristotle): Synopsis

 Having examined briefly the field of "poetry" in general, Aristotle proceeds to his definition of tragedy:

-Tragedy is a representation of a serious, complete action which has magnitude, in embellished speech, with each of its elements [used] separately in the [various] parts [of the play] and [represented] by people acting and not by narration, accomplishing by means of pity and terror the catharsis of such emotions.
+Tragedy is a representation of a serious, complete action that has magnitude, in embellished speech, with each of its elements [used] separately in the [various] parts [of the play] and [represented] by people acting and not by narration, accomplished using pity and terror the catharsis of such emotions.

 By "embellished speech", I mean that which has rhythm and melody, i.e. song.
-By "with its elements separately", I mean that some [parts of it] are accomplished only by means of spoken verses, and others again by means of song (1449b25-30).
+By "with its elements separately", I mean that some [parts of it] are accomplished only by using spoken verses, and others again by means of song.

 He then identifies the "parts" of tragedy: